 You keep telling me that we can’t go back.
-I went today, to where it all began; 35 Fitzgerald Street South Yarra.
-It looks exactly the same.
-I walked down the drive way and took some photos.
-I felt like an intruder, I didn’t look like one.
-I wanted to walk up the stairs and open the door and go in.
+I went to where it all began; 35 Fitzgerald Street, South Yarra.
+It looks the same.
+I walked down the driveway and took some photos.
+I felt like an intruder; I didn’t look like one.
+I wanted to walk up the stairs, open the door, and enter.

 The Year is 1993

-The apartment, it is profoundly ordinary.
-A one bedroom box with a bed, bookcase, table and two chairs.
-No TV; as we have no money.
-It has a bath and a little basin that is attached to the wall.
+The apartment is ordinary—a one-bedroom box with a bed, bookcase, table and two chairs.
+No TV, as we have no money.
+It has a bath and a little basin attached to the wall.
 We pay $110 per week in rent.

-I’m wearing navy and my hair is up, it is always up.
+I’m wearing navy, and my hair is up; it is always up.
 It’s the end of the day.
-I place my keys on the bookcase shelf, I won’t be leaving until the morning.
-You are home, you are always home.
-I work and you study.
+I place my keys on the bookcase shelf; I won’t leave until morning.
+You are home; you are always home.
+I work, and you study.
 I take off my coat and head into the kitchen.
-You are there; right behind me.
+You are there, right behind me.
 You want to know what’s for dinner.
-I’m thinking as I lean back into you.
-Your hand is on the top of my shoulder, four fingers resting over my collar bone and a thumb sliding down my spine.
-How was your day gorgeous…you say.
-Sometimes we eat, sometimes our hunger is satisfied in each other’s arms.
+I think as I lean back into you.
+Your hand is on my shoulder, four fingers resting over my collarbone and a thumb sliding down my spine.
+How was your day gorgeous, you say.
+Sometimes we eat; sometimes, our hunger is satisfied in each other’s arms.

-The bed dominates spatially and emotionally, we spend days in there, leaving to get food or go to work.
-We fall asleep every night touching one another.
+The bed dominates spatially and emotionally; we spend days there, leaving to get food or go to work.
+We fall asleep every night, touching one another.
 I like that we still do that.
-And when we wake up there are remnants of the previous day resting on top of the bed, like we barely moved in the night, so sound was our slumber.
-There are novels and notes and text books scattered about.
+And when we wake up, remnants of the previous day rest on top of the bed, like we barely moved in the night, so the sound was our slumber.
+There are novels and notes, and textbooks scattered about.
 Do you remember we would read to one another?
-Something I have continued to do for others but not for you my love.
+Something I have continued to do for others but not for you, my love.
 Perhaps I should bring that back.

-The kitchen drawer with its unvarnished wooden base and grained pattern.
-We place the spare coins in there and every few weeks we count them to see if there is enough for a pizza and a bottle of red wine.
-There are many windows in this flat but I can’t tell you what they look upon.
-My whole world exists within this little box and I have no need to leave, not even for a glance.
+The kitchen drawer, with an unvarnished wooden base and a grained pattern.
+We place the spare coins in there, and every few weeks, we count them to see if there is enough for a pizza and a bottle of red wine.
+This flat has many windows, but I can’t tell you what they look upon.
+My whole world exists within this little box, and I do not need to leave, not even for a glance.

-And so, as my mind roves the landscape of our lives it chases the good times, the serendipity that sustains me.
-If I were to write you a love letter today I would say I still feel young and hungry.
-Lately we have been talking about our future life together.
-And the reason I keep wanting to go back is because I want to live in a room without windows and then I will never be lost.
-I keep trying to find this place but so far it has alluded me.
+And so, as my mind roves the landscape of our lives, it chases the good times, the serendipity that sustains me.
+If I were to write you a love letter today, I would say I still feel young and hungry.
+Lately, we have been talking about our future life together.
+And I keep wanting to go back because I want to live in a room without windows, and then I will never be lost.
+I keep trying to find this place, but it has eluded me so far.
 Let’s be time travellers together.